Get Involved: Participate in Our Grantmaking Process

 - Co-creation of knowledge and collective learning about racial justice and racial equity in Maine.

-- Discussion, deliberation, and decision-making about our Racial Justice and Racial Equity grants.
+- Discussion, deliberation, and decision-making about our Racial Justice grants.

 At the conclusion of the October retreat and the November workshop, the Advisory Committee will make formal funding recommendations to Maine Initiatives’ Board of Directors regarding the proposals.
 The Board of Directors, as the fiduciary authority, will make the final funding decisions based on the committee recommendations.

 Additional Questions about the Grantmaking Advisory Committee

-- Who is eligible to serve on the grantmaking committee?
+- Who is eligible to serve on the Grantmaking Advisory Committee?

 - All committee members will be drawn from the pool of individuals who participate as proposal readers in the first round.

 - How many people will serve on the committee?

-- The committee will comprise between 40-50 individuals, including past grantees, board members, donors and advisors, and community members.
+- The committee will comprise between 40-50 individuals, including grantees, board members, donors and advisors, and community members.

-- What sort of diversity will the committee reflect?
+- What sort of diversity will the advisory committee reflect?

 - We will make every effort to ensure that the committee reflects both the geographic and demographic diversity of the state as well as other forms of diversity, including cross-class and cross-cultural diversity.

-- How will the grantmaking committee be selected?
+- How will the Grantmaking Advisory Committee be selected?

 - Maine Initiatives will request volunteers and nominations to serve on this committee.

 - Board and staff will collaborate to make the final determination about committee membership.

-- What costs are associated with serving on the grantmaking committee?
+- What costs are associated with serving on the Grantmaking Advisory Committee?

 - Participation in this program is free of cost.
-The costs associated with individual participation in the grantmaking committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will all be covered by Maine Initiatives.
+The costs associated with individual participation in the Grantmaking Advisory Committee retreat, including mileage/travel costs, overnight accommodation, event space, food, and materials will all be covered by Maine Initiatives.

 - Any participant or community member interested in offsetting budgetary costs are encouraged to contact Phil Walsh (firstname.lastname@example.org or 207-607-4070) to make a much appreciated donation.

 - How can I apply?

-June 13: Proposal Reader/Grantmaking Committee Request for Applications Open
+June 17: Proposal Reader Request for Applications Open